anniekvandijk/showringhelper-webapp/README.md

-# Showring helper manager
+# Showring helper web application

-This is a showring management program.
-For now only for alpaca shows.
+This is a showring webaplication for showing ring progress.

 It's in development.